imyoungmin/cs8-s20/W2/README.md

 2. Enter the no. of hours worked this month:
 3. Enter your monthly expenses:

-Compute their savings for the month using the formula *savings = (wage x hours) - expenses* and print out the savings.
+Compute their savings for the month and print it out.
+The formula for computing the savings is *(wage x hours) - expenses*